April 24, 2024

 Specific to winemaking, patience is essential to succeeding in this industry.
 It’s important to know when to treat or interfere with the wine or when to hang tight and come back the next day.
 You need patience to be able to think about wine strategically versus acting impulsively, and that’s a real skill set, especially with white wine.
 We don’t want to move it or interfere with it too much.
 Maybe have a glass and think about what you want to do before you do it.
 For example, when making small lot white wines and during certain trial periods, I’ll sometimes let a glass sit overnight and come back the next day to see what happens, ensuring I can make the right decision for that particular vintage.
 All in all, patience is crucial for decision-making across all industries.

-Can you please give us your favorite Life Lesson Quote”?
+Can you please give us your favorite “Life Lesson Quote”?
 Can you share how that was relevant to you in your life?
-A rising tide lifts all boats.” — John F. Kennedy.
+“A rising tide lifts all boats.” — John F. Kennedy.
 Everything that we do at the J. Lohr winery, we do as a team.
 If the awards and accolades come in, we all celebrate together.
 It’s about all of us.

 Thank you so much for the time you spent with this.
 We wish you only continued success!

 About the Interviewer: Douglas E. Noll, JD, MA was born nearly blind, crippled with club feet, partially deaf, and left-handed.
 He overcame all of these obstacles to become a successful civil trial lawyer.
 In 2000, he abandoned his law practice to become a peacemaker.
 His calling is to serve humanity, and he executes his calling at many levels.
 He is an award-winning author, teacher, and trainer.
 He is a highly experienced mediator.
 Doug’s work carries him from international work to helping people resolve deep interpersonal and ideological conflicts.
 Doug teaches his innovative de-escalation skill that calms any angry person in 90 seconds or less.
 With Laurel Kaufer, Doug founded Prison of Peace in 2009.
 The Prison of Peace project trains life and long terms incarcerated people to be powerful peacemakers and mediators.
 He has been deeply moved by inmates who have learned and applied deep, empathic listening skills, leadership skills, and problem-solving skills to reduce violence in their prison communities.
 Their dedication to learning, improving, and serving their communities motivates him to expand the principles of Prison of Peace so that every human wanting to learn the skills of peace may do so.
 Doug’s awards include California Lawyer Magazine Lawyer of the Year, Best Lawyers in America Lawyer of the Year, Purpose Prize Fellow, International Academy of Mediators Syd Leezak Award of Excellence, National Academy of Distinguished Neutrals Neutral of the Year.
 His four books have won a number of awards and commendations.
 Doug’s podcast, Listen With Leaders, is now accepting guests.
-Click on this link to learn more and apply.
+Visit the Listening with Leaders website to learn more and apply.